-All graduate students at UC San Diego are responsible for tuition and fees each quarter in order to utilize University resources.
-Students can receive financial support to help cover these costs in the forms of fellowships, scholarships, and academic student employment positions.
+All graduate students at UC San Diego are responsible for tuition and fees each quarter.
+Students can receive financial support to help cover these costs in the form of fellowships, scholarships, financial aid, and academic student employment positions.
 To be eligible for financial support, graduate students must be registered full-time (12 units) and be in good academic standing.

 Academic Student Employment Positions

-Both Ph.D. and M.S. students are eligible for the appointments listed below, but priority is given to Ph.D. students.
-Appointments are quantified by a percentage based on a 40-hour work week (i.e., 100% = 40 hours per week; 50% = 20 hours per week; 25% = 10 hours per week).
+Both Ph.D. and M.S. students are eligible for Academic Student Employment positions, but priority is given to Ph.D. students.
+Appointments are quantified by a percentage based on a 40-hour work week (i.e., 100% = 40 hours per week; 50% = 20 hours per week; 25% = 10 hours per week.)
 Graduate students cannot work more than 50% during the academic year, or 100% during the summer.

 Graduate Student Researcher (GSR)

 Paid research positions are available via grants awarded to faculty members.
-Students employed as GSRs at 25% or above qualify for GSR Tuition and Fee Remission which covers all tuition, fees, and nonresident student tuition (if applicable).
+Students employed as GSRs at 25% or above qualify for GSR Tuition and Fee Remission which covers all tuition, fees, and nonresidential supplemental tuition (if applicable).
 Students should talk to their faculty advisor for availability.

 Teaching Assistant (TA) / Reader

 Teaching Assistants and Readers are hired on a quarterly basis to support teaching instruction.
 Appointment percentages are assigned based on course enrollment.
-Students in the MAE and MATS Departments will be notified when quarterly applications are open.
-Students can also apply for positions in other departments on the UCSD Open Positions website.
+Students in the MAE Department and Program in MATS will be notified when quarterly applications are opened.
+Students can also apply for positions in other departments on the UC San Diego Open Instructional Assistant Positions website.
 Offers are typically extended one month prior to the start of the quarter.
-Students employed as TAs or Readers 25% and above are eligible for TA Fee Remission which covers the majority of resident tuition and fees.
+Students employed as TAs or Readers at 25% and above are eligible for TA Fee Remission which covers the majority of resident tuition and fees.
 The Teaching + Learning Commons offers training opportunities for TAs and future faculty members.

-Visit Graduate Division's website for additional information regarding support for student parents.
+Visit GEPA's website for additional information regarding support for student parents.

-The MAE Department provides travel grants of up to $1,000 per fiscal year (July-June) to Ph.D. students presenting their work at conferences.
-Applicants must be in good academic standing and must be registered for the quarter during which the conference takes place.
+The MAE Department provides travel grants of up to $1,000 per fiscal year (July-June) to Ph.D. students who are presenting their work at conferences.
+Applicants must be in good academic standing and must be registered for the quarter during which the conference occurs.
 Students applying for grants during the summer must have been registered during the preceding spring quarter.

 - All student travel reimbursements (even those not funded by the MAE Department) require a Student Certification for Business-Related Travel

-It is UCSD policy that U.S. citizens on support will not have out of state tuition paid by the University after their first year.
-Therefore, if a domestic student does not establish California residency prior to the start of their second year, they will be responsible for out of state tuition.
-Follow this link for more information on California residency.
+It is UC San Diego policy that U.S. citizens on support will not have out-of-state tuition paid by the University after their first year.
+Therefore, if a domestic student does not establish California residency prior to the start of their second year, they will be responsible for out-of-state tuition.
+Please review here for more information about the Residence for Tuition Purposes policy.

-International students will have nonresident student tuition waived for three years after successful completion of the Senate Examination.
+International students will have nonresidential supplemental tuition waived for three years after the successful completion of the Senate Examination.

 In order to avoid payment delays, it is highly recommended that students enroll in direct deposit.
-There are three forms of direct deposit for graduate students:
+Please review the process for direct deposit enrollment here.